safakgur/snowflakes/README.md

 [![CodeQL Advanced][wf-codeql-badge]][wf-codeql]
 [![NuGet][nuget-badge]][nuget]

-Snowflake IDs are 64-bit, sortable values that can be generated in a distributed system, ensuring uniqueness without a central authority.
+Snowflake IDs are 64-bit, unique, sortable identifiers that can be generated in a distributed system without a central authority.
 The format was [originally created by Twitter (now X)][twitter-announcement] and adopted by others like [Sony][sonyflake], [Discord][discord-snowflakes], [Instagram][instagram-sharding-and-ids], and more.

 This .NET library lets you create customized snowflakes by configuring the components: timestamp, sequence, and instance ID.